-We should expect a massive tree given the amount of data, as the tree we expect to create will be massive and traversing even a sub-tree might take a long time; for example, the term "system design interview questions" has 30 levels.
-We need to improve the efficiency of our solution because we have very severe latency constraints.
+We need to design an efficient solution for indexing a large amount of data, as the tree we expect to create will be massive and traversing even a sub-tree may take a long time.
+For example, the search term "system design interview questions" has 30 levels.
+Our solution needs to have a high level of efficiency because we have strict latency constraints.

-Assuming a daily search volume of five billion, this equates to about 60K requests every second.
-If we try to update our trie on every query, it will consume a lot of resources, which will slow down our read requests.
-One way to deal with this might be to update our trie offline after a set period of time.
+If we have a daily search volume of five billion, this translates to around 60,000 requests per second.
+Updating the trie on every query will use a lot of resources and slow down our read requests.
+One solution to this problem is to update the trie offline after a set period of time.

-We can keep track of the frequency of new queries as they come in.
-We have the option of logging every query or sampling and logging every 1000th query.
-It’s okay to log every 1000th searched term if we don't want to show a term that has been searched less than 1000 times.
+We can also track the frequency of new queries as they come in.
+We can either log every query or sample and log every 1,000th query.
+It is acceptable to only log every 1,000th searched term if we don't want to show terms that have been searched fewer than 1,000 times.

-How can we keep the frequency of typeahead suggestions up to date?
-We need to change the frequencies of our typeahead suggestions because they are stored with each node.
-Rather than recreating all search phrases from the beginning, we can merely update changes in frequency.
-For example, if we want to maintain track of all the phrases searched in the last 10 days, we’ll need to deduct the counts from the time period that is no longer included and add the counts for the new period.
-Based on the Exponential Moving Average (EMA) of each term, we can add and subtract frequencies.
-The most recent data is given more weight in the EMA.
-The exponentially weighted moving average is another name for it.
+We need to update the frequencies of our typeahead suggestions, which are stored with each node in the trie.
+Instead of recreating all search phrases from scratch, we can simply update the changes in frequency.
+For example, if we want to track all phrases searched in the last 10 days, we can adjust the counts by subtracting the counts from the time period that is no longer included and adding the counts for the new period.
+We can do this using the Exponential Moving Average (EMA) of each term, which gives more weight to the most recent data.

-We’ll proceed to the phrase’s terminal node and boost its frequency after we’ve added a new term to the trie.
-Because each node saves the top 10 searches, it’s likely that this search term leaped into the top 10 queries of a few additional nodes.
-As a result, we’ll need to change the top ten queries for those nodes.
-From the node, we must travel all the way up to the root.
-We check if the current query is in the top 10 for each parent.
-If that’s the case, we’ll adjust the frequency accordingly.
+When we add a new term to the trie, we will go to the terminal node for that phrase and increase its frequency.
+If the search term has now entered the top 10 queries for additional nodes, we will need to update the top 10 queries for those nodes as well.
+To do this, we will need to travel all the way up to the root from the node, checking if the current query is in the top 10 for each parent node.
+If it is, we will adjust the frequency accordingly.
 If the current query is not in the top 10, we will check if it has a high enough frequency to be included.
-If it does, we will add the new phrase and eliminate the term with the lowest frequency.
+If it does, we will add the new phrase and remove the term with the lowest frequency.

-What is the best way to delete a term from the trie?
-Assume we need to delete a term from the trial due to legal concern, hatred, or piracy, we can handle this in two ways.
-First, during the normal update occurs, we can totally delete such phrases from the trie; in the meantime, we can add a filtering layer to each server that will remove any such terms before sending them to users.
+Suppose we need to delete a term from the trie due to legal concerns, hatred, or piracy, we can handle this in two ways.
+First, during the normal update process, we can completely delete the offending phrases from the trie.
+In the meantime, we can also add a filtering layer to each server that will remove any such terms before sending them to users.
 This will ensure that users do not have access to the deleted terms until they are fully removed from the trie.